-I know you have this question, when you are entering a niche or researching the internet to select a profitable niche.
+I know you have this question while entering a niche or researching the internet to select a profitable niche.

-Everyone has this one question mining their mind when they are at the beginning of their hustle.
+Everyone has this one question mining their mind when they begin their hustle journey.

-So, have you got your answer already?
+So, do you have your answer already?
 If not, you have come to the right place.